Canon 1D Mark IV vs Nikon D600

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the D600) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark IV and the D600 have been discontinued, but can regularly be found used on eBay.
 The D600 was replaced by the Nikon D610, while the 1D Mark IV does not have a direct successor.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1D Mark IV vs Nikon D600